rduplain/nixd/README.md

 error.
 In this case, run `bash -x nixd/bin/nixd install` (or other subcommand) to see the trace in bash to determine where it failed.

+Principle #6 indicates that a modern GNU bash is required prior to running nixd. nixd is designed for portability *on top of* GNU bash, and does not guarantee absolute portability in the way that autoconf does.
+Instead, nixd fills the gap between a commissioned operating system and a configured runtime for a development team's application stack.

 Copyright (c) 2012-2013, Ron DuPlain.
 BSD licensed.